Caylytical01/aisd-jse-07-objects-1/README.md

 ```

 **Explanation:**
 - The variable `person` holds an object containing various properties that describe a person, including their name, age, location, occupation, employment status, and an array of friends.
+Each property can be accessed using the dot notation or bracket notation, allowing for easy retrieval and modification of values.

-## 3. **Accessing Object Values**
+## 3. **Access Object Values**
 Next, you will learn how to access the values of the properties in your `person` object.

 - [ ] Update your `index.js` file with the following code to log the `firstName` and `occupation`: